 What If The Center Of The Cookie Sinks?

-The traditional ingredients like eggs and dairy butter are swapped out for plant-based alternatives - flax eggs, plant-based milk, and vegan butter.
+Traditional ingredients like eggs and dairy butter are swapped out for plant-based alternatives, such as flax eggs, plant-based milk, and vegan butter.

 Yes, you can!
 Prepare the dough, press it into the skillet, and then cover and refrigerate until ready to bake.
 It's a great way to get ahead of dessert plans.
 Alternatively, wrap the dough in plastic wrap and refrigerate until ready to bake.